Millie May Forrest

 What made you want to work in music?

-Growing up in Manchester, I’ve always been surrounded by people with pretty brilliant musical diets.
-From the day I found out that my Grandma’s cousin was in fact Graham Nash, after keeping it under wraps for years (the fact that she’d always make me stand on a chair and sing started to make some sense!), I pretty much tried my hand at anything and everything that would get my musical cogs turning.Despite me not quite taking the route of singing on dining room furniture (unless it’s a big tune), since moving to London six years ago, I have always sought out ways to be completely immersed in what the music industry has to offer.
-I met most of my friends in London either through DJing or attending music events, and I continue to be in awe of how music so effortlessly brings like-minded people together.
-Now, being afforded the opportunity to work both behind the scenes and fill floors at the weekend is a balance I’ll never take for granted.
+Growing up in Manchester, I’ve always been surrounded by people with pretty balanced musical diets.
+When I eventually learned that my Grandma’s cousin was Graham Nash—a fact she had kept quiet for years—her habit of making me stand on a chair and sing suddenly made a lot more sense.
+From that moment, I pretty much tried my hand at anything that would get my musical cogs turning.
+While I didn’t end up pursuing a career belting out tunes from dining room furniture (unless it’s a big tune), moving to London seven years ago opened up new doors for me to immerse myself in the music world.
+Most of my closest friends here are people I’ve met through DJing or attending music events, and I’m still in awe of how effortlessly music connects like-minded people.
+Today, balancing a career behind the scenes with filling dance floors at the weekend feels like a privilege—one I’ll never take for granted.

 What’s your favourite album of all time?

 The Miseducation of Lauryn Hill - Lauryn Hill is one of the only artists who can release just one career-defining album and it takes on a life of its own.
-It was released in the year I was born, and 25 years later it’s truly evergreen and will continue to be.
+It was released in the year I was born, and 26 years later it’s truly evergreen and will continue to be.
 It transformed the face, voice, feeling and destiny of not just hip hop, but all popular music.
 It made room for women in hip hop to release music with real emotional freedom.
 It’s an album that continues to follow you through life, one to pass onto your kids and play at junctures throughout your journey.
-Miseducation is effortlessly political, cultural and musical, without losing its ability to be morally resonant and authentic - just legendary.
+Miseducation is effortlessly political, cultural and musical, without losing its ability to be morally resonant and authentic.

 What’s one piece of tech you couldn’t live without?